fastly/fastly-go/README.md

 A Go client library for interacting with most facets of the [Fastly API](https://developer.fastly.com/reference/api).

+> [!WARNING]
-> **NOTE:** This API client is auto-generated from Fastly's OpenAPI specification and may not function correctly when used on the Compute platform.
+> This API client is auto-generated from Fastly's OpenAPI specification and may not function correctly when used on the Compute platform.
 Support for Compute is on the roadmap but has not yet been prioritised.

+***

+> [!TIP]
+> If you'd like to use the hand-written API client instead, see [go-fastly](https://github.com/fastly/go-fastly).

 ## Requirements